juju/docs/src/en/introducing-2.0.md

 users.

-  - **Providers:** As well as updates to the Azure provider and the new Rackspace provider, juju now makes extensive use of LXD.
+  - **Providers:** As well as updates to the Azure provider and the new Rackspace provider, Juju now makes extensive use of LXD.
 This makes 'local' models leaner and faster and also brings benefits to placing containers within models.
 You can find out more about setting up
 [LXD for Juju here](./config-LXD.html).